 The Board of Trustees is the governing and policy-making board for the Bellingham Public Library.
 Board positions are voluntary, and residents chosen to fill them are selected to serve 5-year terms.

-“This is a pivotal time for the Bellingham Public Library, as we work to interpret and implement our strategic plan for the changing realities of our community,” Library Board President Rick Osen said.
+“This is a pivotal time for the Bellingham Public Library, as we work to interpret and implement our strategic plan for the changing realities of our community,” Library Board Chair Rick Osen said.
 “The position of Trustee is an important and rewarding volunteer leadership role, and we look forward to welcoming a new Board member soon.”

 We encourage applications from people who believe in the mission of the public library, are inspired to learn and articulate the Library’s vision, and who are familiar with our community.
 All applicants must presently live within Bellingham City limits and have done so for at least one year.

 Information about the Library and the Board of Trustees is available on the Bellingham Public Library website:

 How to apply